pamudu123/object-detection-optimization/README.md

-# Optimization Strategies for object detection Models
+# Optimization Strategies for Object Detection Models

 This repository is dedicated to adding different optimization strategies for object detection models.
 The aim is to enhance real-time inference capabilities while balancing speed and accuracy, even with limited hardware resources.